php-dev-br/laravel-doc-pt-br/vite.md

 ### Vue

-If you would like to build your frontend using the [Vue](https://vuejs.org/) framework, then you will also need to install the `@vitejs/plugin-vue` plugin:
+If you would like to build your front-end using the [Vue](https://vuejs.org/) framework, then you will also need to install the `@vitejs/plugin-vue` plugin:

 ```sh